Code4Blessings/task-manager/README.md

 # Task-Manager App

-## Inspired by The Complete Nodejs Developer Course
+## Lesson from The Complete Nodejs Developer Course
 by Andrew Mead

 **To acccess all of the notes for this course, download the PDF guide located in Section 1:2 of this course**